choria-io/website/docs/content/development/server/config_mutator/_index.md

 ## Dynamically control security settings

-Lets look at a plugin that detects the presence of all the PKI related files and only enable PKI Security and TLS if everything is present.
+Let's look at a plugin that detects the presence of all the PKI related files and only enable PKI Security and TLS if everything is present.
 While I would not recommend this it would be helpful in a phased migration from a insecure to a secure network or allowing the same package to function in zones where you do not have or want a CA system.

 ### Mutator